 Instructions

-muffin pan, filling each muffin slot almost to the top.
+- Scoop the batter into your lined muffin tin, filling each muffin slot nearly to the top.

-- Place muffins in the oven and bake at 350 degrees for 15-18 minutes**
+- Place the muffins in your preheated oven and bake at 350 degrees for 25 minutes.

 Notes